Issuer Direct (ISDR) Set to Announce Quarterly Earnings on Thursday

-Issuer Direct (NYSEAMERICAN:ISDR) is scheduled to post its quarterly earnings results after the market closes on Thursday, May 6th.
-Analysts expect Issuer Direct to post earnings of $0.14 per share for the quarter.
+Issuer Direct (NYSEAMERICAN:ISDR) is set to issue its Q1 quarterly earnings data after the market closes on Thursday, May 6th.
+Analysts expect the company to announce earnings of $0.14 per share for the quarter.
+Investors interested in listening to the company’s conference call can do so using this link.

-Issuer Direct (NYSEAMERICAN:ISDR) last announced its earnings results on Wednesday, March 3rd.
-The information technology services provider reported $0.32 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.14.
-The company had revenue of $4.74 million during the quarter, compared to analyst estimates of $4.39 million.
-Issuer Direct had a net margin of 10.46% and a return on equity of 8.81%.
+Issuer Direct (NYSEAMERICAN:ISDR) last released its quarterly earnings data on Wednesday, March 3rd.
+The information technology services provider reported $0.32 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.14.
+Issuer Direct had a return on equity of 8.81% and a net margin of 10.46%.
+The business had revenue of $4.74 million for the quarter, compared to analyst estimates of $4.39 million.
 On average, analysts expect Issuer Direct to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-In other news, Director William H. Everett sold 5,949 shares of the stock in a transaction dated Monday, March 22nd.
-The shares were sold at an average price of $23.44, for a total transaction of $139,444.56.
-Following the sale, the director now owns 24,446 shares of the company’s stock, valued at $573,014.24.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-32.05% of the stock is currently owned by corporate insiders.
+In related news, Director William H. Everett sold 5,949 shares of Issuer Direct stock in a transaction dated Monday, March 22nd.
+The stock was sold at an average price of $23.44, for a total value of $139,444.56.
+Following the sale, the director now directly owns 24,446 shares in the company, valued at approximately $573,014.24.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+32.05% of the stock is owned by company insiders.

 Issuer Direct Corporation provides shareholder communications and compliance platforms, technologies, and services in the United States and internationally.
 The company provides Platform id., a cloud-based subscription platform that manages the events of customers to distribute their messages to constituents, investors, markets, and regulatory systems; whistleblower hotline, which delivers secure notifications and basic incident workflow management processes that align with a company's corporate governance whistleblower policy; proxy module, a real-time voting platform for customers and their shareholders of record; and stock transfer module, a cloud-based platform, which provides access to real-time information about their shareholders, stock ledgers, and reports, as well as issues new shares.